-As a member of the Academy at the Lakes community, I pledge that I will uphold the highest values of academic and personal honesty and integrity, and that I will show respect and kindness to my classmates, teachers, colleagues and administration at all times.
+As a member of the Academy at the Lakes community, I pledge that I will uphold the highest values of academic and personal honesty and integrity.
+On my honor, I pledge that the work I submit is my own and that I have neither given nor received unauthorized help on my assignments.
+I will show respect and kindness to my classmates, teachers, colleagues and administration at all times.